source-academy/general/educator/assessment/README.md

 | attribute | details |
 | --- | --- |
 | coverimage | The thumbnail to show for this assessment.
 Must be a URL, i.e. not a file path. e.g. "https://http.cat/200".
 Optional.
-| kind | The kind of assessment.
-Can be "mission", "contest", "quest", or "path".
 | number | The string identifier the relative position of this assessment.
 Must be unique among assessments.
 | title | The title of this assessment.
 | story | The story XML to load.
 Must correspond to the filename of a story XML file, e.g. "mission-2", "sidequest-2.1".
 Optional.|